vrupak/job-sponsorship-detector/README.md

 4. Click **"Load unpacked"** and select the `job-sponsorship-detector/` folder

 5. Navigate to any LinkedIn job page and click a job listing — keywords should automatically be highlighted and banner displayed.

 ---

+## Note

+* Even if some companies show the H1B icon next to them, it’s best to check the banner for confirmation, as they may still require citizenship or similar conditions.

+---